High-level and Low-level Programming Languages

 In this article, I am going to give an overview of High-level and Low-level Programming Languages.
 In our previous article, we have discussed the natural language that human beings understand, and machines understand machine language and that language is in binary that is zeros and ones.
 The binary language we can call machine language.
 Machine language is a low-level language that human beings can’t understand and only machines can.

 So, when the machines were introduced initially, it was very difficult for people to write the program, it was not commonly used at the consumer level.
 Machines were used in laboratories only.
-At that time, the people who develop used to learn machine code to develop.
+At that time, the people who develop used to learn machine code.
 The machine language was very tough, and it was used in the very initial stage.

 Later, they thought that they should make some method to make it easy.
 So, they introduce some language called Assembly language.
 This assembly language was a little easier than the binary language or machine language.
 Assembly language is used in system programming and to develop operating systems.
 Assembly language was a little easy and it can be taught and it can be learned and it can be practiced and used for writing the program.
 The assembly language was used for some time and this became a base for conversion from this language to machine language.